 Dr. Rochelle Calvert (Voth), started New Mindful Life to support bringing mindfulness into the lives of individuals via a center that would support the integration of mindfulness into everyday life in a community setting.
 The center offers the opportunity to learn about mindfulness, experience mindfulness and be in community mindfully.
 The center supports bringing mindfulness to groups, individuals, families, clinicians and workplace environments promoting health and well-being.
 Rochelle and the team at New Mindful Life teach mindfulness through classes, courses, seminars, mindfulness-based therapy, and biofeedback.
 She is the owner and clinical director of New Mindful Life.

-Rochelle’s mindfulness meditation journey begun over 13 years ago.
+Rochelle’s mindfulness meditation journey begun over 15 years ago.
 She was introduced to mindfulness via an MBSR course and clinical training and research through UCSD.
 Over the years she has cultivated her own personal mindfulness practice by establishing a daily mindfulness practice, attending yearly silent retreats and participating in mindfulness trainings.
 She practices mindfulness based meditation rooted in the Buddhist Theravada Tradition as well as receives regular Zen teachings from Melissa Myzoen Blacker, Guiding Teacher, Abbot for Boundless Way Zen.
 She is currently certified by the International Mindfulness Teachers Association and the Mindfulness Training Institute.

 Her mindfulness teaching is offered to support individuals in learning to heal their own suffering.
 The use of the room space as well as exploration in nature provides a healing setting for clients.
 She teaches with warmth, compassion, kindness and openness to encourage others to explore the teachings of mindfulness to cultivate a more easeful way of living.

 Guiding Teacher & Mindfulness Teacher